shadow/shadow/docs/2-Simulation-Execution-and-Analysis.md

    _NOTE_: [libevent](http://libevent.org/) is also supported through its use of `epoll`.
  + no process forking or thread creation, or a mode that allows the application to run in a single thread

 Included with Shadow is a traffic generator plug-in that is capable of modeling generic behaviors represented using an action-dependency graph and the standard graphml xml format.
+More information about customizing behaviors is [also on the wiki]().

 Existing plug-ins for Shadow also include [shadow-plugin-tor](https://github.com/shadow/shadow-plugin-tor) for running Tor anonymity networks and [shadow-plugin-bitcoin](https://github.com/shadow/shadow-plugin-bitcoin) for running Bitcoin cryptocurrency networks.
 Other useful plug-ins exist in the [shadow-plugin-extras repository](https://github.com/shadow/shadow-plugin-extras), including an HTML-compliant web browser and server combo.